 The City of Cape Coral has adopted a three-year budget cycle.
 This allows for better planning across departments, and a more responsible allocation of funds based on discussed and accepted needs.
 The "first" year of the budget cycle is adopted by City leadership, while the remaining years are proposed numbers for planning purposes.
-The budget acts as part of the strategic planning framework for the City, providing operational guidelines and milestones to each department.
+The budget acts as part of the strategic planning framework for the city, providing operational guidelines and milestones to each Department.

-The actual FY18 budget for the Police Department closed at \$38,665,396.
-The adopted budget for FY19 is \$40,271,592 but due to mid-year changes such as the new School Resource Officer program that number amended to \$41,357,455.
-The FY20 proposed budget is \$43,213,369, and the FY21 and future budgets will be based in part on the final FY20.
-These numbers include all expenditures for the Department.
+The actual FY19 budget for the Police Department closed at \$39,766,712.
+The adopted budget for FY20 is \$50,917,299, but due to mid-year changes that number was amended to \$53,629,807.
+The FY21 proposed budget is \$61,562,350, which includes funds intended for planned capital projects not normally in the budget.
+At this time the proposed budget for FY22 is \$51,450,846.